The condition can affect any joint, and it may limit how well that joint works.

 How Is It Different From Adult Rheumatoid Arthritis?

 Adults who have it usually have symptoms all their lives.
-But studies show that by adulthood, children with juvenile rheumatoid arthritis don’t have symptoms anymore.
-They simply outgrow it.
+But studies show that by adulthood, 70% of children with juvenile idiopathic arthritis outgrow it.
+They don’t have symptoms anymore.

 Flare-ups, times when it gets worse, can last for several weeks.
 Later on, symptoms may lessen.
 They include: